starling021/rat-n/README.md

 ***

-# About Mouse (MPL)
+# About Mouse Framework

-    Mouse Payload Loader (MPL) is an iOS and macOS post exploitation surveillance tool that gives you a command line session with extra functionality between you and a target machine with simple MPL payload.
-MPL gives you the power and convenience of uploading and downloading files, tab completion, taking pictures, location tracking, shell command execution, escalating privileges, password retrieval, and much more.
+    Mouse Framework is an iOS and macOS post exploitation surveillance framework that gives you a command line session with extra functionality between you and a target machine with simple Mouse payload.
+Mouse gives you the power and convenience of uploading and downloading files, tab completion, taking pictures, location tracking, shell command execution, escalating privileges, password retrieval, and much more.